camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 - Installed and configured the [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by Camunda 8 applications to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 components.

-This basic cluster setup is required to continue with the Helm setup as described in our [AWS Helm Guide](#). <!-- TODO: reference future guide -->
+This basic cluster setup is required to continue with the Helm setup as described in our [AWS Helm Guide](./eks-helm.md).

 ## Deploying EKS cluster with eksctl